shloknsundriyal/zerodha_stock_portfolio_project/README.md

 Problem Statement - Investors often lack a clear and consolidated view of portfolio performance, sector exposure, diversity in his portfolio and risk distribution.
 This project builds a system that delivers real-time insights, highlights concentration and diversification in his portfolio and supports informed investment decisions

-Tools Used - Python(Data extraction, cleaning, and analysis) , Power BI(Dashboard creation and visualization)
+Tools Used - Excel ,Python(Data extraction, cleaning, and analysis) , Power BI(Dashboard creation and visualization)

 Methods Used in the Project - Data cleaning and preprocessing,Exploratory Data Analysis (EDA),Portfolio performance analysis,Risk analysis,KPI calculation,Data modeling for BI reporting